pestphp/website/source/docs/plugins/livewire.md

 ### `livewire()`

-The `livewire()` method can be used in Higher Order Tests for testing your Livewire components:
+The `livewire()` method can be used in Higher Order Tests to test your Livewire components:
 ```php
 it('can be incremented')
     ->livewire(Counter::class)